leweymelchor/FarmFreshRecipes/README.md

 # Farm Fresh Recipes

 ## Description:
 This is a Website built for anyone between the casual home cook or professional chef to create and store recipes with the world!
-There are many features including the ability to store and create recipes, add images, create and delete helpful tags, delete recipes,
+There are many features including the ability to store and create recipes, add images, create and delete helpful tags, and also delete recipes.

 https://user-images.githubusercontent.com/102191748/236646256-0ca5f331-b5c4-4f5c-9350-44cb881d8ee4.mp4